 The Jaconette L. Tietze Young Scientist Award is also for one year of support of $25,000.
 Preference will be given a junior faculty (including Acting Instructor level) located at the UW who has not yet received major external funding (such as an R01).
 The research should involve or be relevant to some aspect of stem or progenitor cell biology or therapies.

-Applications for the Tietze Research Awards is closed.
+Applications for the Tietze Research Awards are currently closed.
 Instructions on how to apply can be found here.

 For a list of previous awardees, click here.